The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Do Seniors With Dementia Need a Cell Phone?

 Depending on the stage of their illness, seniors with memory loss can benefit from a cell phone — for a number of reasons.
 Having a mobile phone handy gives older folks with difficulties remembering things more independence.
 They can call for help if there’s an emergency or whenever they have a foggy moment.
-Those with dementia can also use GPS navigation features to find their way home if they wander.
+Older adults with dementia can also use GPS navigation features to find their way home if they wander.

 Most importantly, cell phones make it easier for loved ones to stay in touch.
 This is probably the best reason for older adults with memory loss to have a phone, even if they don’t plan to use many of the features.
 Studies have shown that just 10 minutes of social contact a day can improve an older adult’s quality of life substantially.3

-» Learn More: Statistics about seniors
+» Learn More: Statistics About Seniors

 What to Consider When Shopping for a Dementia-Friendly Cell Phone

-Just because a phone is “senior-friendly” doesn’t mean it will be the right choice for an older adult with dementia.
+Just because a phone is senior-friendly doesn’t mean it will be the right choice for an older adult with dementia.
 Here are a few things to consider when choosing a dementia-friendly cell phone:

 - Caregiver presence: The availability of caregivers is a very important factor to consider when purchasing a cell phone for someone with dementia.
 If there is a dependable caregiver who can provide ongoing support, it can be extremely beneficial to pick a phone that lets caregivers have more control over settings, contacts, and phone usage.

 - Budget: The cost of a cell phone for seniors with dementia can be a double-edged sword.
 On the one hand, you may want to spend more to get a phone that has a lot of dementia-friendly features.
-On the other hand, if your loved one has a history of losing phones, you might prefer to invest in a cheaper option.
+On the other hand, if your loved one has a history of losing phones, you may prefer to invest in a cheaper option.
 Either way, you’ll want to consider your long-term phone budget before making a purchase.

 Frequently Asked Questions About Cell Phones for Seniors With Dementia